Ministers Bridge Coverage

-If you are a minister in Pastor’s Participation or Minister’s Choice or a graduated seminary student, you may be eligible for transitional participation coverage.
-Transitional participation coverage allows you to continue participating in the Benefits Plan of the Presbyterian Church (U.S.A.) for a limited time on a self-pay basis after a change in employment or graduation from seminary.
+If you are a minister in the Covenant Package, Congregational Pastors Package, or Transitional Pastor’s Participation or a graduated seminary student, you may be eligible for Ministers Bridge Coverage.
+Ministers Bridge Coverage allows you to continue participating in the Benefits Plan of the Presbyterian Church (U.S.A.) for a limited time on a self-pay basis after a change in employment or graduation from seminary.

 Eligibility

-You may enroll in transitional participation coverage for up to 24 months when your Benefits Plan membership ends, if you are a recently graduated PC(USA) seminary student; or enrolled in Pastor’s Participation or Minister’s Choice and are
+You may enroll in Ministers Bridge Coverage for up to 24 months when your Benefits Plan membership ends if you are a recently graduated seminary student or enrolled in the Covenant Package, Congregational Pastors Package, or Transitional Pastor’s Participation and are:

-You must enroll in transitional participation coverage within 60 days of your benefits termination date.
-You may not continue Retirement Savings Plan contributions and/or supplemental disability coverage through transitional participation.
+You must enroll in Ministers Bridge Coverage within 60 days of your benefits termination date.
+You may not continue Retirement Savings Plan contributions through Ministers Bridge Coverage.

-You choose whether to pay for transitional participation coverage based on the congregational ministers' median salary or your most recent effective salary (subject to minimums and maximums for medical coverage).
+You choose whether to pay for Ministers Bridge Coverage based on the median effective salary or your most recent effective salary (subject to minimums and maximums for medical coverage).
 Note that severance payments are included in effective salary.

 Important!
 You should carefully consider which amount to be billed on.
-If you pay based on the median, the cost of medical coverage (if applicable) and/or pension and death and disability coverage could be lower.
-However, pension credit accruals and disability benefits would be based on the median as well not on your actual effective salary.
+If you pay based on the median salary, the cost of medical coverage (if applicable) and/or pension and death and disability coverage could be lower.
+However, pension credit accruals and disability benefits would be based on the median salary as well, not on your actual effective salary.
 This could result in accruing fewer pension credits during this time and/or a lower disability benefit, if applicable.

-Seminary graduates are billed for transitional participation based on the minimum annual dues for medical coverage.
+Seminary graduates are billed for Ministers Bridge Coverage based on the minimum annual dues for medical coverage.

-If you are enrolled in Pastor’s Participation at the time your Benefits Plan membership ends, you may enroll in transitional participation coverage on a self-pay basis for the following benefits:
+If you are enrolled in the Covenant Package when your Benefits Plan membership ends, you may enroll in Ministers Bridge Coverage on a self-pay basis for the following benefits:

 • Death and Disability Plan

-Additional benefits not included in your benefits package may be eligible for continued enrollment if they were in effect on the date your employer-paid benefits end.
+Additional benefits not included in your benefits package may be eligible for continued enrollment if they were in effect on the date your employer-paid benefits ended.

 Enrollment